clojure-lsp/lsp4clj/README.md

   (lsp4clj.server/start server context))
 ```

+### Testing

-For testing, observe that a client is in many ways like a server, in that it sends and receives requests and notifications.
+A client is in many ways like a server—it also sends requests and notifications and receives responses.
 That is, LSP's flavor of JSON-RPC is bi-directional.
 As such, you may be able to use some of lsp4clj's tools to build a mock client for testing.
 See `integration.client` in `clojure-lsp` for one such example.

 You may also find `lsp4clj.server/chan-server` a useful alternative to `stdio-server`.
 This server reads and writes off channels, insead of stdio streams.
+See `lsp4clj.server-test` for many examples of interacting with such a server.

 ## Caveats